Top

 Can I Modify a Divorce Judgment?

-It is not an easy feat to move the court to modify the terms of a judgment, and the petitioning party will have to pay court costs and possible attorney fees.
+It is not easy to move the court to modify the terms of a judgment, and the petitioning party will have to pay court costs and possible attorney fees.
 Before initiating this action, there must be a substantial and continuing change in circumstances to warrant the court entering a modification judgment.
 Situations that may qualify as significant changes include:

 • Job loss or slowdown;